WWF-Sweden/ITR-tool/docs/intro.rst

 What can I use the SBTi-Finance tool for?
 -----------------------------------------

-The SBTi-Finance Temperature Scoring and Portfolio Coverage tool enables analysis of companies, sectors, countries, investment strategies and portfolios to understand how they contribute to climate change.
+The WWF Finance Temperature Scoring and Portfolio Coverage tool enables analysis of companies, sectors, countries, investment strategies and portfolios to understand how they contribute to climate change.
 You can for example: